Eimatsu/photo-picker-plus-android/PhotoPickerPlusTutorial/README.md

 PhotoPickerPlusTutorialApp can also be neglected by registering PhotoPickerPlusApp into the manifest instead of PhotoPickerPlusTutoiralApp if you don't need to extend the Application class.

 ##PhotoPickerPlusTutorialActivity.java
-PhotoPicker+ component shows a list of services and device photos albums.
-You can authenticate using Facebook, Flickr, Instagram, Picasa, Google Drive, Google+, Skydrive and Dropbox, browse albums and photos, browse device photos as well as take a photo with the camera.
+PhotoPicker+ component shows a list of services and device media albums.
+You can authenticate using Facebook, Flickr, Instagram, Picasa, Google Drive, Google+, Skydrive, YouTube and Dropbox, browse albums and media items, browse device media as well as take a photo or video with the camera.
-After selecting photos, a result is returned to the activity that started the component i.e. PhotoPickerPlusTutorialAcitivity where the selected photos are displayed in a grid.
+After selecting media items, a result is returned to the activity that started the component i.e. PhotoPickerPlusTutorialAcitivity where the selected items are displayed in a grid.

 <pre><code>
 @Override